aeasy371/final_project/README.md

 if installing locally, it is highly important that you set this to false once completed.

 ##### Creating the feature extracted datasets
 Due to space constraints within Github, the data/ directory has not been uploaded to the repository.
-Luckily, these datasets are very common and available in torchvision, to create the necessary files, simply run the first block in vit_features_cifar.ipynb.
-The other blocks will not create files but were used as plaintext testing for model sizes on the files.
-The other blocks are not meant to be part of the project, only artifacts.
+Luckily, these datasets are very common and available in torchvision, to create the necessary files, simply run python3 create_features.py
+If everything is installed properly it should take only a minute or two and output both cifar10_swin_features.pt and cifar100_swin_features.pt.

 ##### Running the scripts